KaranvirJassar/Classification-of-Seizure-EEG-data/README.md

 4	Eyes closed
 5	Eyes open

-For seizure detection, labels were converted to:
+For seizure detection, the labels were converted to binary:

 1 → Seizure